Juan Villalonga: Telefónica

 In 1996, Villalonga was appointed chief executive officer of Telefónica, proposed by shareholders Argentaria, Banco Bilbao, La Caixa, and with endorsement of the Spanish Premier, Jose Maria Aznar.
 In four years under his leadership, Telefónica’s market capitalization increased by $127 billion, securing the company's leadership position in Spain and turning Telefónica into an international telecommunications power.
 He also developed a successful model for acquisitions where transactions were made in stock.

 In 1997, the European telecommunications market was liberalized, and Telefónica ceased to have a monopoly in Spain.
 Villalonga used the event to expand the company beyond Spain into other Spanish-speaking markets.
 In 1997, he entered the company into pre-BRIC Brazil.

 In 1998, Villalonga launched Telefónica Interactiva (also known as Terra Networks), Telefónica’s Internet portal.
 He aggressively acquired several local start-ups in Spain and the main Latin American markets, turning Terra into a major internet company.
 These acquisitions included Ole (Spain), Zaz (Brazil), Infosel (Mexico), Gauchonet y Donde (Argentina) and Chevere (Venezuela).
 In November 1999, Terra had a high-profile IPO in the U.S. and Spain, and its shares rose from the initial price of €11.81 to €157.65 within three months.

 He then had Telefónica purchase the American Internet search company, Lycos, creating one of the world’s largest Internet companies.
 It opened the U.S. market of 30 million Spanish speakers to Terra and provided access to parts of the world where Telefónica did not yet have a foothold, such as Asia.
 The purchase for $12.5 billion in stock in May 2000 created a new company known as Terra Lycos Inc., which had a pro-forma revenue of approximately $500 million, an estimated 50 million new users, and 175 million page views per day.

 In June 2000, Villalonga strengthened the international standing of Telefónica’s Spanish Group in an equity swap known as "Operation Verónica."
 He had Telefónica buy out minority shareholders in its Latin American subsidiaries: Telefónica de Argentina, Telesp in Brazil, Telefónica del Perú, and Tele Sudeste.
 He also reorganized the company along product rather than geographical lines.
 During the same period, Telefónica acquired Dutch entertainment giant Endemol for €5.5 billion in stock.

 In June 2000, the Madrid daily El Mundo claimed that Villalonga had been involved in insider trading.
 Amid these rumors and pressure from the Spanish government, Villalonga resigned as chairman of Telefónica in July 2000.
 In August 2000, the Spanish stock market commission, the Comisión Nacional del Mercado de Valores (CNMV), cleared Villalonga of insider trading charges.

 Recent career

 Villalonga served as a board member of the Espirito Santo Financial Group until September 2011.
 He is a board member of Axiata, and is a director of the technology company Idea.

 In 2010, Harvard Business Review named Villalonga one of the Best-Performing CEO’s in the World.

-Personal life

-He is married to photographer Vanessa von Zitzewitz.